myzsh/myzsh/README.md

 ````

 ## Configuring
-Enabling a module is as easy as adding it to the array where you want it to show up.
-LPRIMARY is all of the modules that show show up on the top left prompt line.
-Some themes may not use the LSECONDARY and RSECONDARY, they should handle this gracefully.
+Enabling a module is as easy as adding it to the array where you want it to show up. `LPRIMARY` is all of the modules that show show up on the top left prompt line.
+Some themes may not use the `LSECONDARY` and `RSECONDARY`, they should handle this gracefully.
 ````bash
 myzsh enable lprimary git
 ````